-Zucchini are everywhere right now.
-They make me happy, and a certain someone else not so happy.
-I can honestly say I really enjoy them.
-Lenny on the other hand considers them the boring guy at the party.
-Until we went to France, and enjoyed a lovely zucchini goat cheese tart.
+Zucchini are everywhere right now, and that makes me very happy.
+A certain someone else not so happy.
+I really enjoy them and try to eat as often as possible come summer.
+Lenny, on the other hand, considers them the boring guy at the party.
+Until we went to France and enjoyed a lovely zucchini goat cheese tart.
 I immediately knew I was going to come home and recreate that recipe for Zucchini Goat Cheese Tart.
 I have made this a few times since coming back in August and I can honestly say it is amazing.
 Lenny even agrees.

 Be sure to pick up some of those lovely end of summer zucchini and make this Zucchini Goat Cheese Tart.
 It is truly a lovely way to enjoy the last of summer’s bounty.
 Perfect with a simple green salad and a light Rose wine!